 The Conservancy is also accelerating efforts to ensure forests are protected—and connected—to provide clean water and resilient habitats in a changing climate..
 TNC has protected more than 30,000 acres of forested lands in the Basin through protection of the West Branch Forest Preserve, the Brush Mountain Preserve and a conservation easement property in Duncannon.
 All three properties are open to the public in Clinton, Perry and Blair counties.

-In 2017, TNC acquired the Cove Mountain Preserve, the first located on the Kittatinny Ridge.
+In 2017, TNC acquired the Hamer Woodlands at Cove Mountain, the first located on the Kittatinny Ridge.
 This forested corridor allows wildlife to move north or south and has been identified as the most resilient landscape in the state for adapting to a changing climate.
 That is why TNC is working with local, state and federal partners to conserve an additional 15,000 acres along the Kittatinny over the next three years.

 Collective actions and partnerships like these will make a big difference to the lands and waters of the Susquehanna and Chesapeake Bay watersheds, and to the people who depend on them.